Extending holomorphic forms from the regular locus of a complex space to a resolution of singularities: Coherent sheaves and Mixed Hodge modules

 Before giving the proof of \propositionref{prop:ccor-ng}, we briefly review some facts about singular sets of coherent sheaves.
 Let $Y$ be a complex manifold, and $ℱ$ a coherent sheaf of $𝒪_Y$-modules.
 Recall that the \define{singular sets} of $ℱ$ are defined as

 The singular sets $S_m(ℱ)$ are closed complex subspaces of $Y$; we refer the reader to \cite[Chapt.~II.2]{BS76} for a detailed discussion.
 The following homological fact about regular local rings \cite[\href{http://stacks.math.columbia.edu/tag/0A7U}{Tag 0A7U}]{stacks-project} relates the singular sets to the dualizing complex.
+In the smooth case at hand, observe that the dualizing complex of \cite[\href{http://stacks.math.columbia.edu/tag/0A7U}{Tag 0A7U}]{stacks-project} agrees with the analytic dualizing complex, as both equal the canonical bundle shifted by the dimension.

 \begin{prop}[Singular sets and duality] If $ℱ$ is a coherent sheaf of $𝒪_Y$-modules on a complex manifold $Y$, then the singular sets of $ℱ$ are described as

 where $ω_Y^•$ is the dualizing complex. \end{prop} \begin{proof}[Proof of Proposition~\ref*{prop:ccor-ng}] We consider the standard exact sequence for sheaves of local cohomology with supports, see for example \cite[II~Cor.~1.10]{BS76}.